 But, it is important to know that this really is a mere indication of an approximate weight limit.
-If you are handling your fish properly when reeling it in, than you can easily absorb, or even avoid too much pressure on your line.
+If you are handling your fish properly when reeling it in, you should be able to land heavier fish as well!

-And so, even heavier fish than your line strength can supposedly hold can landed without a problem!
-In the section “What do you do when you catch a fish” further down in this article, I will explain in detail how you can safely and smoothly reel in a hooked fish without loosing control over it.
+In the section “What do you do when you catch a fish” further down in this article, I will explain in detail how you can safely and smoothly reel in a hooked fish without losing control over it.

 Here is an instructional video I made on how to put your new line on your fishing reel: